greenwyrt/plover2CAT/docs/howto/userfield.md

-# How to define and insert a user field
+# Define and insert a user field

 User fields are text elements that have a field name, and a text value defined by the user.
 All fields with the same name will show the same value, and change if the value changes.